-Next Act Festival is a week long improv festival for improvisers ages 19 to 24.
-Members of the Next Act ensemble partake in five days and five nights of intense improv training and performances.
+Next Act Festival is a week long improv festival and immersive training program for improvisers ages 18 to 24.

-Each year, Next Act is hosted in a different city with a strong improv community.
+Every year, Next Act is hosted in a city with a strong improv community.
 For almost a decade, the Canadian Improv Games, in partnership with different improvisational theatre companies in Canada, have created a hotspot for emerging improvisers.

 Registration is $299 and includes:

 - 5 days of workshops with master instructors

 - an exciting line up of sweet social activities

 Students will need to look after their own lodging (suggestions and discounts will be sent after registration).

 For more information, please contact Next Act Festival Director, Caitlin Curtis: firstname.lastname@example.org

 Here is what past participants have said about the Next Act Festival: